Wrap a REST API endpoint with GraphQL in Node.js

 Install required dependencies

-packages by running:
+Install apollo-server, graphql, and node-fetch packages by running:

 Define GraphQL schema